Duke Energy Corporation research snapshot

 Utility fundamentals monitor

-Track 2026 adjusted EPS guidance of $6.55 to $6.80, long-term 5% to 7% EPS growth, the $103 billion five-year capital plan, rate-case outcomes, debt maturities, asset sales, and load growth from economic development projects.
+Track 2026 adjusted EPS guidance of $6.55 to $6.80, the $103 billion five-year capital plan, the August 4, 2026 Q2 report, rate-case outcomes, debt maturities, the U.S. power pledge, transformer and equipment availability, and load growth from the 7.6 GW of projects under electric service agreements.

 Position sizing should reflect that DUK is a capital-intensive regulated utility with negative free cash flow during the investment cycle, not a guaranteed-income instrument.